-We record counterparty credit valuation adjustments ("CVAs") on our derivative assets to properly reflect the credit quality of the counterparty.
+We record counterparty credit valuation adjustments ("CVAs") on our derivative assets to reflect the credit quality of our counterparties.
 We consider collateral and legally enforceable master netting agreements that mitigate our credit exposure to each counterparty in determining CVA, which may be adjusted in future periods due to changes in the fair values of the derivative contracts, collateral and creditworthiness of the counterparty.
 We also record debit valuation adjustments ("DVAs") to adjust the fair values of our derivative liabilities to reflect the impact of our own credit quality.
-We calculate this adjustment by comparing the spreads on our credit default swaps to the discount benchmark curve.

-For information on policies that we use to manage our derivatives portfolio, see "Note 1-Summary of Significant Accounting Policies-Derivative Instruments and Hedging Activities" in our 2018 Form 10-K.
+For information on policies that we use to manage our derivatives portfolio, see "Note 1-Summary of Significant Accounting Policies-Derivative Instruments and Hedging Activities" in our 2019 Form 10-K.